catboost/catboost/contrib/python/colorama/README.rst

 calls.

-On other platforms, calling ``init()`` has no effect (unless you request other optional functionality; see "Init Keyword Args", below).
+On other platforms, calling ``init()`` has no effect (unless you request other optional functionality, see "Init Keyword Args" below; or if output is redirected).
 By design, this permits applications to call ``init()`` unconditionally on all platforms, after which ANSI output should just work.

+On all platforms, if output is redirected, ANSI escape sequences are completely stripped out.

 To stop using Colorama before your program exits, simply call ``deinit()``.
 This will restore ``stdout`` and ``stderr`` to their original values, so that